This post may contain affiliate links. As an amazon associate I earn from qualifying purchase. Learn more

 Frogspawn Coral Not Opening

-Some problems may occur when you introduce the Frogspawn coral for the first time.
+Some problems may occur when you introduce the Frogspawn coral to your tank.
+The most common problem?
+Coral is not opening.

 Maybe it’s the lighting.
-Yes, they need strong lighting, however, in the beginning, before they acclimate properly, place them in indirect light.
+Yes, these corals need strong lighting; however, in the beginning, before they acclimate correctly, place them in indirect light.
 And then move them around until you find the best place.

 Those are the most common reasons.
 Of course, you need to check if your parameters are on point, too.